Yemeni Armed Forces: Chemical warfare during North Yemen Civil War

-1994 Civil War
+1994 civil war

-During the 1994 Yemeni Civil War almost all of the actual fighting in the 1994 civil war occurred in the southern part of the country despite air and missile attacks against cities and major installations in the north.
+During the 1994 Yemeni civil war almost all of the actual fighting in the 1994 civil war occurred in the southern part of the country despite air and missile attacks against cities and major installations in the north.
 Southerners sought support from neighboring states and received billions of dollars of equipment and financial assistance, mostly from Saudi Arabia, which felt threatened during Gulf War in 1991 when Yemen supported Saddam Hussien.
 The United States repeatedly called for a cease-fire and a return to the negotiating table.
 Various attempts, including by a UN special envoy, were unsuccessful to effect a cease-fire.

 Southern leaders declared secession and the establishment of the Democratic Republic of Yemen (DRY) on 21 May 1994, but the DRY was not recognized by the international community.
 Ali Nasir Muhammad supporters greatly assisted military operations against the secessionists and Aden was captured on 7 July 1994.
 Other resistance quickly collapsed and thousands of southern leaders and military personnel went into exile.

-2011 Yemeni Revolution
+2011 Yemeni revolution

 In March 2011, a month after the beginning of an uprising against President Saleh's rule, Maj.
 Gen. Ali Mohsen al-Ahmar, the commander of the 1st Armoured Division, defected to the side of the protesters taking hundreds of troops and several tanks to protect protesting citizens.
 Rival tanks of the 1st Armoured Division and the Republican Guard faced off against each other in Sann'a.